Sahaj09/Visual-Puzzles/README.md

 # Simple Puzzle(ing) Benchmark For Visual Reasoning in Vision Language Models

-This repository provides some simple tasks based on sliding puzzles like
+This repository provides some simple tasks based on board puzzles like
 - N-Puzzle
 - N-Puzzle with modified image (blurring, contours, etc.)
 - N-Tile Jigsaw